NCAR/FastEddy-model/docs/Tutorial/getting_started.rst

 Computing resources with at least four general purpose graphics processing units are recommended to carry out the test cases.
 System must be enabled with python and Jupyter notebook packages.
 Add other requirements (compilers, libraries, etc).

-Instructions on how to build and run FastEddy on NSF NCAR's Casper architecture https://github.com/NCAR/FastEddy-model/blob/main/README.md.
+See :ref:`run_fasteddy` for instructions on how to build and run FastEddy on NSF NCAR's High Performance Computing machines.